lupyuen/lupyuen.github.io/src/spi2.md

     ## Preserve the Build Config
     cp .config ../config

-    ## Erase the Kconfig files
+    ## Erase the Build Config and Kconfig files
     make distclean

-    ## Configure the build for BL602
+    ## For BL602: Configure the build for BL602
     ./tools/configure.sh bl602evb:nsh

+    ## For ESP32: Configure the build for ESP32.
-    ## For ESP32: Change "bl602evb:nsh" to "esp32-devkitc:nsh" (or equivalent)
+    ## TODO: Change "esp32-devkitc" to our ESP32 board.
+    ./tools/configure.sh esp32-devkitc:nsh

     ## Restore the Build Config
     cp ../config .config